top of page

 “Anyone else jealous?”
 Leith tips his head to the celebration in front of us where Aurora looks like a cake topper perched on Shane’s shoulders.

 Dobs takes two strides over to him and shoves his head to the side.
 “Shut up.
-You wouldn’t even know how to take care of a little one.”
+You wouldn’t even know how to take care of a daughter.
+Or two.”

-That’s as playful as Owen gets.
+That’s as playful as Dobs gets.
 As Leith’s defense partner, they have a weird dynamic but somehow, it’s fucking golden.

 Thank God for those two being our enforcers out on the ice tonight.
 It was a brutal, dirty game.
-But it always is where, left winger, Ethan Colby is involved.
+But it always is where Ethan Colby is involved.

 He’s a dirty fucking player and a piece of shit off ice too.

-This game, this fucking win, is a celebration I would love to share with someone.
-Someone other than my guys, even though they are family.
-I love them, but I also want something of my own.
+This game, this incredible win, is a celebration I would love to share with someone.
+Someone other than my guys.
+I love them, but I also want something more of my own.
 Someone of my own.
 I swore at the beginning of the season that once we won the cup, I would take the time I dedicate for hockey and use it to find someone to settle down with.

 My teammates, especially the younger ones who have it all—the cup, the wife, the family—forcefully remind me that I don’t.
-I have my guys, and now I have a cup win, but I want the rest.
+I have my guys and now, a cup win, but I want the rest.

-We all straighten up and remember to check our swearing.
-Tyson’s ‘Aunty’ isn’t a fan and she’s a hardass.
-She was technically a kinship guardian, but she’s had full custody since Ty was six.
+We all straighten up and lock our swearing down.
+Tyson’s ‘Aunty’ isn’t a fan of foul language and she’s a hardass.
+She was technically his kinship guardian, but she’s had full custody since Tyson was six.
 Once he got drafted into the league, she’s moved with him to every city.
 His chosen mother.

 “My boys!
 That was amazing!
-My heart still racing!”
-Marie Poulin pats her chest, overtop her heart, before reaching up to squeeze us all into a tight bear hug.
-Her Quebec-French accent is stronger that Tyson’s.
-The soft endings to words that almost trail off and the missing ‘s’ sounds.
-We’re used to it.
-“Fix your hair Shaw and trim that moustache while you’re at it.
+My heart is still racing!”
+Marie Poulin pats her chest, overtop her heart, before reaching up to squeeze us all in a tight bear hug.
+Her Quebec-French accent is stronger than Tyson’s.
+Soft endings to words that seem to trail off and missing ‘s’ sounds.
+“Fix your hair Leith and trim that moustache while you’re at it.
 Thank God those playoff beards can go.”
-She orders, moving to give me the last hug, like the afterthought I usually am to everyone.
+She orders, hugging me last, like the afterthought I usually am to everyone.
 “Yours can stay.”
 She whispers in my ear.

 “Was my hair messed up the whole time?”
 Leith’s shocked face is laughable.
-So is the playoff beard he’s grown out for good luck that needs to be shaped back to its normal size, two inches shorter.
+So is the playoff beard he’s grown out that needs to be shaped back to its normal size, two inches shorter.

-Only Chipper can pull off that much facial hair.
+Only Aaron can pull off that much facial hair.

-Owen flashes his usual disinterested glare, slowly coasting away to greet Leith’s younger sister Kaitlin, who is our younger sister by association.
+Dobs flashes his usual disinterested glare, slowly coasting away to greet Leith’s younger sister Kaitlin.
+She’s our younger sister by association.
 Kait is decked out in Edmonton Enforcers blue, green and purple and even has the Rocky Mountains painted on her face with two bold E’s on her cheek.
-It’s mundane compared to her outfit and face paint last week in the Moss Pit in front of our home arena.
+It’s reserved compared to her outfit and face paint last week at the Moss Pit outside our home arena.

 “Dobs, was it messed up the whole time?”
 Leith yells, skating after him like a puppy.

 “Dobs, Martell and uh… Stoerkberg, you three are headed to press so get changed and get in there fast.
 Make us proud.”
-Coach Grant calls to us as we’re hopping out of the showers post game and post alcohol celebration in the dressing rooms.
-Everywhere in there is soaked and half the guys are already drunk.
+Coach Grant calls to us as we’re hopping out of the showers post alcohol celebration in the dressing rooms.
+Everywhere in there is soaked but thankfully, they tarped the equipment.
+The light-weight guys are already tipsy.

-Which is exactly why he picks us instead of Leith.
+Which is exactly why he picks us instead of the already loose-lipped Leith.

-Martell, Dobs and I share a look then kick our asses into gear to get into that press panel ASAP.
+Tobias, Dobs and I share a look before kicking our asses into gear to get into that press panel ASAP.
 Everyone, besides Leith, hates the redundant interviews, but when Coach Grant, or Dobs asks you to do something, you do it.

 Fast and without hesitation.